fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 At this point, I had gained access to several credentials and informed the client accordingly.

 To see what else we can do with that endpoint lets take a look at the [source code](https://github.com/tektoncd/dashboard/blob/main/pkg/router/router.go).
-Initially, [client-go´s](https://pkg.go.dev/k8s.io/client-go@v0.31.0#section-readme) `InClusterConfig()` is used to get a `config` containing the authentication details of the service account:
+Initially, [client-go´s](https://pkg.go.dev/k8s.io/client-go@v0.31.0#section-readme) `InClusterConfig()` is used to get a `config` containing the authentication details of the service account.
 ```go
 func main() {
 ...